easazade/android_long_task/README.md

 # android_long_task

+##### Run long running tasks in android background

-android long task is a flutter plugin to run dart code in an android foreground service with simplicity
+`android_long_task` is a flutter plugin to run dart code in an android foreground service with simplicity

 Does it work on IOS as well?